johanley/covid-19-canada/data/md/about.md

 * the number of *people* tested
 * the number of *tests* performed

-It's important to note that a person can have more than one test.
+It's important to note that **a person can have more than one test**.

 This site is trying to report *tests-completed across all jurisdictions*.
 But given the data, this isn't 100% possible.